Find Affordable College Courses

 About 67% of the students majoring in sociology at the school are women while 33% are male.

-Read full report on Sociology at Northeastern University
+Full Sociology at Northeastern University Report

 A rank of #4 on this year’s list means University of Massachusetts Amherst is a great place for sociology students working on their master’s degree.
-Located in the suburb of Amherst, UMass Amherst is a public school with a very large student population.
+Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 Women make up 40% of the sociology majors at the school.